yuki-t-2019/algorithm-study-guide/uft/README.md

 ```
 Explanation: Out of the 7 pieces of information, 3 are valid and can be processed correctly.

 ## Solution Approach
-To solve this problem efficiently using Union-Find:
+To efficiently solve the problem using Union-Find:

-1. **Initialize** a Union-Find structure with N elements, one for each animal.
+1. **Initialize** a Union-Find structure with 3*N elements:
+   - Each animal i is represented by three elements: i-A, i-B, and i-C, to handle three types of relationships.

-2. **Process** each information piece:
+2. **Process** each query:
-   - For Type 1 (`1 x y`), union the sets containing animals x and y.
+   - For Type 1 (`1 x y`): Ensure animals x and y are of the same type (A, B, or C) before uniting their respective sets.
-   - For Type 2 (`2 x y`), check if animals x and y are in different sets to avoid creating a cycle.
+   - For Type 2 (`2 x y`): Ensure animals x and y are of different types based on predefined eating relationships (A eats B, B eats C, C eats A) before uniting their respective sets.

-3. **Count** and output the number of valid information pieces processed.
+3. **Count** and output the number of valid queries processed, which do not violate the animal type constraints.

+By structuring the Union-Find with three elements per animal and handling each type of query appropriately, the solution efficiently manages and validates relationships between animals based on their types and eating habits.

 ## Author
 Your Name